n10v/palp/README.md

 # PALP

+**ONLY FOR DEMONSTRATION PURPOSES, NOT FOR PRODUCTION**

 **PALP** (**P**rogrammierungs**a**ufgaben **L**oesungs**p**ruefer) is a simple automated code assessment platform.
 You just need to create the tests of problem and the solution will be tested in Docker container.

 **Important to notice** that this project lacks a lot of functionality (admin panel, viewing results, support of other programming languages, ...)